Evaluation of probabilistic photometric redshift estimation approaches for The Rubin Observatory Legacy Survey of Space and Time (LSST): Evaluation of the redshift distribution

 \annz, \gpz, and \metaphor\ feature exaggerated peaks and troughs relative to the training set, a potential sign of overtraining.
 Further investigation on overtraining is needed, if present this is an obstacle that may be overcome with adjustment of the implementation.

 As expected, \trainz\ perfectly recovers the true redshift distribution: as the training sample is selected from the same underlying distribution as the test set, the redshift distributions are identical, up to Poisson fluctuations due to the finite number of sample galaxies. \cmnn\ is also in excellent agreement for similar reasons: with a representative training sample of galaxies spanning the colour-space, the sum of the colour-matched neighbour redshifts should return the true redshift distribution. \flexzboost\ and \tpz\ also perform superb recovery of the true redshift distribution, with only a slight deviation at $z \sim 1.4$.
-Our metrics, however, cannot discern whether these four approaches, as well as \delight, are spared the $z \sim 1.4$ degeneracy in $\hat{N}(z)$ because they have more effectively used information in the data or if the impact is simply washed out by the stacked estimator's effective average over the test set galaxy sample.
-See Appendix~\ref{sec:pointmetrics} for further discussion of the $z \sim 1.4$ issue.

 Figure~\ref{fig:nz_stats} shows the quantitative Kolmogorov-Smirnoff (KS), Cramer-Von Mises (CvM), and Anderson Darling (AD) test statistics for each of the codes for the $\hat{N}(z)$ based measures.
-The horizontal lines show the the result of a bootstrap resampling of the training set using 30,000 samples for \trainz, representing a conservative idealized limit on expected performance for a modest-sized representative training set of galaxies, as mentioned in Section~\ref{sec:pitqq}.
+The horizontal lines show the the result of a bootstrap resampling of the training set using\boldblue{44},000 samples for \trainz, representing a conservative\boldblue{error estimate assuming our} modest-sized representative training set of galaxies, as mentioned in Section~\ref{sec:pitqq}.
 The AD bootstrap statistic is elevated due to its sensitivity to the tails of distributions.
 The stacked estimators of the redshift distribution for \cmnn\ and \trainz\ best estimate $\tilde{N}(z)$ under these metrics, whereas \eazy, \lephare, \metaphor, and \skynet\ underperform; \bpz, \gpz, and \tpz\ are within a factor of two of the conservative limit for all statistics.
 It is unsurprising that \cmnn\ scores well, as with a nearly complete and representative training set choosing neighbouring points in colour/magnitude space to construct an estimator should lead to excellent agreement in the final $\hat{N}(z)$.

 It is, however, surprising that \tpz\ does well on $\hat{N}(z)$ given its poor performance on the ensemble \pzpdf s, especially knowing that \tpz\ was optimized for \pzpdf\ ensemble metrics rather than the stacked estimator of the redshift distribution.
 A possible explanation is the choice of smoothing parameter chosen during validation, which affects \pzpdf\ widths as well as overall redshift bias and could be modified to improve performance under the \pzpdf\ metrics.